section-engineering-education/engineering-education/content/articles/creating-and-using-azure-function-serverless-architecture-in-azure-portal-and-visual-studio-2019/index.md

 **Azure functions should be avoided if:**
 - Multitasking.
 - The function code contains too much-complicated logic.
-- Substituting a set of Azure functions apps for an API.
+- Substituting a set of Azure Functions Apps for an API.
 - Using data from front-end applications while saving to and from backend databases.

 ### Azure functions vs Web jobs
 It is possible to automate the execution of a program or script using Azure App Service's `WebJobs.` WebJobs may be broken down into two groups:
 **Continuous**- Use a WebJob to check a shared folder for new pictures using a continuous loop.